jython/book/sandbox/functions.rst

 ~~~~~~~~~~~~~~~~~~~

 We will describe this more in a later section, but the ``dir`` builtin
-function will tell us abou the names defined in a given namespace,
+function will tell us about the names defined in a given namespace,
 defaulting to the module, script, or console environment we are
 working in.
 With this new ``times2`` function defined above, we now
 see the following (at least) in the console namespace::